SENKAN!

 0200: Abe abandons his bombardment mission and withdraws from battle.

-During the night, KIRISHIMA takes HIEI in tow and retires westward around Savo Island with the NAGARA and DesRon 10's destroyers.
+During the night, KIRISHIMA takes HIEI in tow and retires westward around Savo Island with NAGARA and DesRon 10's destroyers.
 HIEI's aft steering compartment floods and her port rudder jams in the "full starboard" position.

 0815: Vice Admiral Abe signals KIRISHIMA to tow HIEI to Shortland that night and orders the rest of the Attack Force to retire.
 Then he transfers his flag to destroyer YUKIKAZE.

-1110: The HIEI is hit by one of fifty-six 500-lb bombs dropped by 14 USAAF B-17 bombers of the 11th Heavy Bombardment Group from Espirtu Santo.
-Abe abandons his towing plan and orders HIEI beached at Camimbo, Guadalcanal.
+1110: HIEI is hit by one of fifty-six 500-lb bombs dropped by 14 USAAF B-17 bombers of the 11th Heavy Bombardment Group from Espirtu Santo.

-1120: Six Marine SBD dive-bombers from VMSB-132 at Henderson Field attack HIEI.
-Three 1,000-lb bombs hit her.
+1120: HIEI is attacked by six Marine SBD dive-bombers from VMSB-132 at Henderson Field.

-1130: HIEI is attacked by four TBF torpedo planes from USS SARATOGA's (CV-3) Torpedo Squadron 8 and by two Marine TBFs from VMSB-131 at Henderson Field.
+1130: HIEI is attacked by four TBF torpedo planes from SARATOGA's (CV-3) Torpedo Squadron 8 and two Marine TBFs from VMSB-131 at Henderson Field.
 Two torpedoes hit HIEI - one amidships and one on the port bow.

-1235: Captain Nishida, rather than following Abe's beaching order, instead tries to save HIEI.
+1235: Captain Nishida, rather than following Abe's beaching order, tries to save HIEI.
 Later, Abe cancels the order, but orders Nishida to send HIEI's crew off.

-1530: During the day, the HIEI suffers 70 American sorties and takes on a list to starboard and is down at the stern.
-Vice Admiral Abe orders Captain Nishida to Abandon Ship.
-Nishida reluctantly orders HIEI scuttled.
+Captain Nishida reluctantly orders HIEI scuttled.
 The Emperor's portrait is removed.
 Nishida and other survivors are rescued by DesDiv 27's SHIGURE, SHIRATSUYU, YUGURE and DesDiv 61's TERUZUKI.
+188 crewmen are lost and 151 wounded.

 1838: Admiral Yamamoto orders Abe not to scuttle HIEI, but the message is received too late.

-1900-0100: HIEI sinks by the stern at 09-00S, 159-00E.
+1900-0100: HIEI sinks by the stern some 4.5 miles from Savo Island at about 09-04S, 159-45E.
 188 crewmen are lost.

 14 November 1942: